CastInfo/robotest/README.md

 * Java 1.8.+
 * Maven 3+

+Optional:

-* Docker 17.07.0-ce (Only if you need run browser in Docker.
-We use https://github.com/docker-java/docker-java/ that suports Docker Remote API v1.23, Docker Server version 1.11.x)
+* Docker: 18.03.1-ce or 17.07.0-ce if you use Docker Toolbox (We use https://github.com/docker-java/docker-java/ that suports Docker Remote API v1.23, Docker Server version 1.11.x)
 * A https://www.browserstack.com/ account if you try it.

 To **build** ROBOTEST you need too:

+* node.js 6.+ and npm 5.+ installed and in PATH to build ROBOTEST suite reporting tool
-* binaries of Graphviz 2.27 in PATH to generate UML with JavaDoc in MAVEN if you wan't to build ROBOTEST core
+* Optional: binaries of Graphviz 2.27 in PATH to generate UML with JavaDoc in MAVEN if you wan't to build ROBOTEST core (with siteJavaDoc mvn profile)
-* node.js and npm installed and in PATH to build ROBOTEST suite reporting tool

 # HELLO WORLD MAVEN PROJECT